-Contract revenue relates to research and development arrangements that generally provide for us to invoice research and development fees based on full-time equivalent hours for each project.
+Generally, contract revenue relates to research and development arrangements that generally provide for us to invoice research and development fees based on full-time equivalent hours for each project.
 Revenue from these arrangements are recognized as the related development services are rendered.
-This revenue approximates the costs incurred.
+These revenue approximate the costs incurred.